The growing global problem of illegal logging

 How to stop illegal logging

 Illegal logging is a major problem that needs to be addressed in order to improve the lives of those affected and to protect the environment.
-There is still hope for our world's forests.
+There is still hope for our world's forests but we have to take action.

 Consumers can make an essential contribution by informing themselves about the origin of wood before buying wooden products to stop the demand for illegal timber.